Kordopulov House

-The Kordopulov (or Kordopulov's) House (Bulgarian: Кордопулова къща, Kordopulova kashta) is a large Bulgarian National Revival house in the southwestern Bulgarian town of Melnik.
-It was built in 1754 specifically for wine production and was bought by the affluent merchant Manolis Kordopulos.
+The Kordopulov (or Kordopulov's) House (Bulgarian: Кордопулова къща, Kordopulova kashta) is a large late Ottoman style house in the southwestern Bulgarian town of Melnik.
+It was built in 1754 specifically for wine production and was bought by the Greek merchant Manolis Kordopoulos.
 The house, possibly the largest of its kind and period, is located in the town's eastern part and consists of a ground floor that includes a wine cellar, a semi-basement for economic needs and a bay floor intended to be inhabited.

 Overview

 The Koropulov House was built in 1754.
 It belonged to Manolis Kordopulos, an affluent wine merchant who traded throughout Europe, particularly Paris and Venice.
 Today, it is one of the 100 national tourist sites in Bulgaria, serving as a museum with a special area for wine-tasting.

 The mansion is located in Melnik, the smallest town in Bulgaria.
 The town boasts a long history of wine.
 Its endemic variety Shiroka Melnishka Losa, reportedly produced since antiquity, utilizes grapes with large and rough leaves and small, dark-colored berries, which are harvested in early October and ripened in oak barrels.
 Wines here are complex and spicy.

 Bulgarian revolutionary Yane Sandanski would use the house for shelter before World War I. The last of the Kordopulov family was killed in 1916 and the house passed to Agnesa, either a maid or a sister of a Kordopulov.
-She married Georgi Tsinstara and, although they had no children, they adopted their nephew Gavrail.
+She married Georgi Tsinstarov and, although they had no children, they adopted their nephew Gavrail.
 He is in turn the father of Nikola Paspalev, the current owner.
 The Kordopulov House was renovated in 1974-1980 and is currently a private museum that is visited by 30,000 tourists a year.